Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Borrow or rent.
 This helps you learn about gear you like without committing to it.

 Buy on sale.
-Outdoor gear goes on sale ALL THE TIME.
-REI will find any excuse to hold a sale.
-I’ve gotten especially great deals during holiday sales like REI Anniversary (around Memorial Day), Labor Day, and 4th of July.
-Also watch out for clearance sales; I got the REI Magma 30 and Therm-a-Rest XLite for 50% off.
+Outdoor retailers will find any excuse to hold a sale.
+Watch out for holiday sales like REI Anniversary (around Memorial Day), Labor Day, and 4th of July, as well as clearance sales (how I got the REI Magma 30 and Therm-a-Rest XLite for 50% off!).

 Buy used.
 If you know for sure what you want, you can buy used from other backpackers (no returns obviously) on Facebook Marketplace, Reddit’s Ultralight Gear Trade, and Facebook groups like Ultralight Outdoor Gear - Buy & Sell and USA - Backpacking Gear Flea Market for Women.
 Some retailers have also begun to offer used gear divisions like REI Re/Supply that do offer returns.

 Buy quality gear from well-known brands.
 Quality gear will last you a long time and has better resale value if you ever choose to upgrade.
-I buy a lot of my gear from REI and Sports Basement (not affiliated with either, but I love them and they both have locations in my city).
+I buy a lot of my gear from REI and Sports Basement.
 They have generous return policies, a huge selection, and it’s just nice to shop in-person sometimes.

-Small businesses also make up an important part of the ultralight gear industry.
-Ultralight gear can be more niche and not sold by big retailers.
-Below are some marketplaces and cottage brands that I’m a fan of:
+Ultralight gear is more niche and may be hard to find at the usual retailers.
+Below are some ultralight-focused marketplaces and brands that I’m a fan of:

 • Garage Grown Gear - an online marketplace focused on cottage brands

 • Durston Gear - this brand has a cult following for its X-Mid tents and ultralight packs.
-The backpacker behind the company, Dan Durston, is also highly active in the ultralight community and known for personally responding to feedback in forums and Facebook groups.
+The backpacker behind the company, Dan Durston, is also known for going above and beyond in customer service and responding to feedback in online forums.

 • Litesmith - for those random odds and ends like shock cord by the foot and tiny containers of many sizes

-• Chicken Tramper Ultralight Gear - colorful custom and semi-custom backpack accessories
+• Chicken Tramper Ultralight Gear - colorful, custom and semi-custom backpacking accessories

 • Gossamer Gear - known for their ultralight packs and tents